GianpieroCea/Room-Swap-Problem/README.md

 # Room-Swap-Problem
 Submitted solution to the ECM competition: http://www.ecmselection.co.uk/articles/ecm-brainbuster-42-office-move Our solution gave the correct answer.
+Me and @JoeTilley both worked on this and wrote the code for Processing.

 We noted that there are only 6 possible moves possible.
 From the initial position, we can make the moves:
 ACD (called CL meaning clockwise left)